magefile/mage/site/content/targets/_index.en.md

 mg.Deps will still only run once per mage execution, so if each of the targets depend on the same function, that function will only be run once for all targets.
 If any target panics or returns an error, no later targets will be run.

+## Contexts and Cancellation

+A default context is passed into any target with a context argument.
+This context will have a timeout if mage was run with -t, and thus will cancel the running targets and dependencies at that time.